On thin local sets of the Gaussian free field

-Additionally, it holds that when $A$ and $B$ are local sets, a.s. for all $z$ such that the connected component of $D\backslash A$ containing $z$ is equal to the connected component of $D\backslash B$ containing $z$ we have that $h_A(z)=h_B(z)$ (see \cite{AS,She,WWln2}).
+Additionally, it holds that when $A$ and $B$ are local sets, a.s. for all $z$ such that the connected component of $D\backslash A$ containing $z$ is equal to the connected component of $D\backslash B$ containing $z$ we have that $h_A(z)=h_B(z)$ (see Proposition 1.3.29 of \cite{JA} or \cite{WWln2}).

-Let us already point out that local sets have to be big enough in order to actually provide any information about the GFF: \begin{lema} Let $\Gamma$ be a GFF on a domain $D$ and $A$ a local set.
+Let us already point out that local sets have to be big enough to provide any information about the GFF. \begin{lema} Let $\Gamma$ be a GFF on a domain $D$ and $A$ a local set.
 Then, $\Gamma_A=0$ almost surely if only if $A$ is almost surely polar for Brownian motion on $D$. \end{lema} \begin{proof} Note that $A$ is polar if and only if $G^D=G^{D\backslash A}$.
 Then for all smooth function $f$ with bounded support,

-Given that $G^{D\backslash A}\leq G^D$, we see that $A$ is polar if and only if the right hand side is equal to 0 for all such $f$. \end{proof} Recall that Kakutani's Theorem (Theorem 8.2 in \cite{MoPe}) shows that being polar or not is in fact just a condition on the decay on the volume of small neighborhoods of $A$.
-In particular, we see that when $d \ge 3$, any local set with Minkowski dimension smaller than $d-2$ is polar for the BM, and it is therefore a local set with $\Gamma_A =0$.
+Given that $G^{D\backslash A}\leq G^D$, we see that $A$ is polar if and only if the right hand side is equal to 0 for all such $f$. \end{proof} Recall that Kakutani's Theorem (Theorem 8.2 in \cite{MoPe}) states that one can check whether a set is polar by studying the decay oo the volume of small neighbourhoods of $A$.
+In particular, when $d \ge 3$, any local set with Minkowski dimension smaller than $d-2$ is polar for the BM, and it is, therefore, a local set with $\Gamma_A =0$.